dis-orientation/dis-orientation.github.io/involved.md

 1. Finally, once you've made it over the first hurdle of getting everything set up, GitHub hosting provides a really easy way to write content that is very straightforward to learn.

 So, after finishing up the details of how to get your subdomain set up, we will walk you through how to use GitHub and how to write content, using the tools provided by GitHub.
-From then on, you're free to do whatever you wish your subdomain, so long as it contributes to dis-orienting and un-learning and so long as it does not violate any of the values and policies of our collective, as detailed in our [about page](http://dis-orientation.info/about).
+From then on, you're free to do whatever you wish with your subdomain, so long as it contributes to dis-orienting and un-learning and so long as it does not violate any of the values and policies of our collective, as detailed in our [about page](http://dis-orientation.info/about).

 First, though, we need to finish getting your subdomain set up.
 As mentioned above, we will do the heavy lifting in order to get your subdomain initially set up.
 Since the project will be hosted on GitHub, this requires telling our domain name registrar (the company managing our domain name, `dis-orientation.info`, to point the new subdomain in the direction of GitHub's servers).

 On GitHub, all parts of this website are hosted under an umbrella organization GitHub account called [`dis-orientation`](https://github.com/dis-orientation).
 If you visit that link, you will notice that there is a "repository" for each subdomain, as well as a repository for the main portion of the website.

 We will create a new repository (or "repo", for short) for your university.
 While we do this, you will need to [create a GitHub account](https://github.com/join).
 Once we have the new repo set up and have told our domain name registrar to point to that repo on GitHub, we will then add your newly created GitHub account to be a collaborator for the repo for your university.
-(You can read more about how GitHub organization accounts work [here](https://github.com/blog/674-introducing-organizations)).
+(You can read more about how GitHub organization accounts work [here](https://github.com/blog/674-introducing-organizations).)

 The great part about this is that we can add as many collaborators to a repo as we want.
 So, for everyone that is part of your dis-orientation group at your university, they can have their own GitHub account and be a collaborator for your university's repo.
-Just let us know what all of the GitHub accounts are that we need to add as collaborators to your new repo.
+Just be sure to let us know what all of the GitHub accounts are that we need to add as collaborators to your new repo!

 Now that we have your subdomain set up, we will next go over how to work with GitHub.
 After that, we will go over how to write content, and then we will send you on your merry un-learning and dis-orienting way!

 ### <a id="step-3">Step 3: Using GitHub</a><a href="#toc">↩</a>

 Broadly speaking, there are two straightforward ways to use GitHub.
 One of these ways is directly through their website interface, while the other way uses free software that synchronizes the repo on their website with a "clone" of that repo that is stored directly on your computer.
 If you use the software version, you will then be able to edit the website directly on your computer without an internet connection.
 After you finish editing the website, all you will need to do is find an internet connection and synchronize the changes that you made on your computer with version of the repo stored on GitHub.
 (You can also do things from the command line, but we will not cover that here.
-If you're interested in this option, try poking around the internet for tutorials, if you don't already know to use Git from the command line.)
+If you're interested in this option, try poking around the internet for tutorials, if you don't already know how to use Git from the command line.)

 Here, we will go over both the web interface option and the software application option.